garronej/evt/docs/api/evt/ishandled.md

 ---
-description: Test if posting event data will have an effect.
+Description: Test if posting event data will have an effect.
 ---

 # evt.isHandled\(data\)